News and views for the UB community

 UB PhD alumna and Fulbright scholar Naila Sahar returns to teach and conduct research at UB as an AAUW Postdoctoral International Fellow.

 Faculty experts weigh in on trending topics.
 Their views and opinions are based on their expertise and research, and do not represent the official positions of UB.

-The UB faculty member is being recognized for her leadership and expertise by the American Academy of Nursing.
+The biological sciences faculty member is being recognized by the Northeastern Association of Graduate Schools.